3a1/3a1.github.io/content/posts/argus-monitor-zeroday/index.md

 {{< img src="6.jpg">}}

 I won't show you all of them, but by going through each one, we can notice a particularly short function that closely resembles memory reading.
-We navigate to it and see this little marvel.
+We navigate to it and see this picture.

 {{< img src="7.jpg">}}